RaphaelTurtlePower/TwitterClientRedux/README.md

 * [x] Optional: User can see a counter with total number of characters left for tweet
 * [x] Optional: Links in tweets are clickable and will launch the web browser (see autolink)
 * [x] Advanced: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
-* [x] Advanced: User can open the twitter app offline and see last loaded tweets (DISABLED) Tweets are persisted into sqlite and can be displayed from the local DB

 Includes all required user stories from Week 3 Twitter Client
 * [x] Required:User can switch between Timeline and Mention views using tabs.